RafflePress Logo

 After, click the Save Changes button to apply the settings.
 From now on, any comment that meets the moderation criteria will be held for your approval before it appears on your website.

-Blocking IP addresses is a simple way to keep those pesky spammers at bay.
 But be cautious: blocking an IP should be your last resort, as it can potentially block legitimate users.

 First, you’ll need to identify the IP addresses causing problems.
 You can find these in your server logs, where all IP addresses interacting with your site are recorded.